 We examine the political and military leaders who waged the war, provided its leadership, and made the peace; we also study those who served on the battlefields and the American home front.

 Our mission is to educate students, residents and friends about the war’s impact on world history, and in doing so, help future generations avoid armed conflict in the resolution of problems.
 The ultimate goal of The Center is to utilize the lessons learned from World War II to prevent the recurrence of global armed conflict in a world of sovereign states with increasingly divergent interests and desires

 The Center is a resource open to all.
-Our hours during the Spring Term:
+Our hours during the Fall Term:

 Monday 9 AM – 6 PM

 Thursday 11:30 AM – 6 PM

 Friday 10 Am – 6 PM

 Check the options below for some of our current projects and services.